School board races, both nationally and locally, a heated front in culture wars

 Light did not respond to requests to comment for this story.

-Norton will hold its annual town election a week from today.
-School board member Sheri Cohen, selectwoman Renee Deley and Nicholas Schleicher will be vying for two three-year school board seats.
-Cohen does not appear to have updated her campaign social media recently and Deley, on her social media page, puts an emphasis on “economic development.”

-Schleicher has called the state’s mask mandate an “overreach” and February lifting of mask requirements in schools “long overdue.”
-On his campaign Facebook page he says, “We do not need state and federal governments dictating what is best for our children.
-I know this community well; this community knows what is best for our children.
-I urge everyone to remember, it’s our hard-earned tax dollars, it’s our town, it’s our friends, family, and neighbors.
-IT’S OUR CHILDREN.”
-However, unlike some candidates who have slammed the school establishment wholesale, he also wrote that he’s had positive meetings with local school officials.

-That’s different from what some have called a toxic atmosphere on social media over election issues in both Norton and Foxboro.
+The heated election has led some to lament what they call a toxic atmosphere on social media over election issues in Foxboro.

 The administrator of one Facebook page devoted to Foxboro content removed a former school committee member because he allegedly “has been sending extremely inappropriate, threatening, private messages and making phone calls to members who have voiced concerns about Matt Light running for School Committee.”
 The individual later apologized for those actions to the group and Light, according to a message posted by the administrator.